ducassejm/vsts-extension-sftp-upload/overview.md

 # Introduction
-Copy files from source folder to target folder on a remote machine using SFTP.
+ The **SFTP Upload** task uses the SFTP protocol to transfer files securely to a remote computer.

 # Features
 * Compatible with Team Foundation Server 2015 Update 3 and above and Visual Studio Team Service.
 * Copy files matching a set of minimatch patterns from a source folder to a target folder on the remote machine.
 * Cross platform.
-The SFTP Upload task can run on Windows or Unix based Agents.
+The SFTP Upload task can run on Windows and Unix based Agents.
 * Clean directory function supports Chroot directories.
 * Supports password and private key authentication.

 # Arguments
 Argument|descrition